 Releasing a successor to one of the best VR headsets on the market isn’t an unexpected move, but Meta recently rebranded its Quest lineup to better match its Facebook parent company name.
 Naturally, this means the Oculus Quest 2 could be the last of its kind, as the Oculus Quest 3 will likely release as the Meta Quest 3 instead.

 Meta’s Quest is set to continue, and the gaming PC headset will likely take a different path to that of Project Cambria.
 Yet, both VR experiences could feature similar tech under the hood, which makes matching up rumours difficult.
-With that in mind, here’s everything we know about the Oculus Quest 3, including its price, release date rumours, and specs.
+With that in mind, here’s everything we know about the Oculus Quest 3 release date rumours, potential price, and its possible specs under the hood.

 Here’s everything we know about the Oculus Quest 3: